arunravi287/Grayscale-Image-Colorization/README.md

 In this work, first we implement a GAN based image-to-image translation model for the coloration task.

 ## Methodology
-In this project, we use a conditional generative adversarial network for colorizing gray-scale images as described in  [*"Image-to-Image Translation with Conditional Adversarial Networks"*](https://arxiv.org/abs/1611.07004).
+We use a conditional generative adversarial network for colorizing gray-scale images as described in  [*"Image-to-Image Translation with Conditional Adversarial Networks"*](https://arxiv.org/abs/1611.07004).
 The paper experiments on the viability of using conditional GANs as general purpose image-to-image translation models.
 We plan on adopting this model specifically for the problem of gray-scale image colorization.

 ### Dataset
 We will use the [Common Objects in Context (COCO-stuff)](https://arxiv.org/pdf/1405.0312.pdf) dataset which consists of over 200k labeled images and 80 object categories for our experiments.
-We also plan to use a subset of the ImageNet data to train and evaluate our model.
-Specifically, we will use the first 5000 validation images in ImageNet to evaluate our model using the FID score.
-This is the current standard adopted by recent works for comparison.

-We plan to use subsets of ImageNet and COCO-stuff and check cross-domain performance of the model. i.e given a model trained on COCO-stuff, how well it performs on ImageNet. **Our current model uses 8000 images for training** To setup the training data, we convert the RGB images to Lab color space, which we use in our technique.
-The use of Lab color space for coloration problems is well established in prior-work.
+We sample 10,000 random images from COCO-stuff and use 8,000 images for training and 2,000 images for inference.
+During inference we calculate the Fréchet Inception Distance (FID) and the Learned Perceptual Image Patch Similarity (LPIPS) metrics on the inference data.

 ## Model Architecture
 ### GAN